Naitreey/notes-and-knowledge/cs/python/testing.rst

 --------------
 - test hierarchy.

-  * A ``TestSuite`` is a collection of test cases that tests all functionalities, features of a module.
+  * A ``TestSuite`` is a grouping of related test cases and test suites.
+It can be all tests in a TestCase, or a test module.

   * A ``TestCase`` is a set of related test cases that collectively tests certain unit (which probably implements a functionality/feature).